 This press release contains forward-looking information under Canadian securities legislation.
 Forward-looking information.
 Generally, forward-looking statements can be identified by the use of forward-looking terminology such as “plans”, “expects” or “does not expect”, “is expected”, “budget”, “scheduled”, “estimates”, “forecasts”, “intends”, “anticipates” or “does not anticipate”, or “believes”, or variations of such words and phrases or statements that certain actions, events or results “may”, “could”, “would”, “might” or “will be taken”, “occur” or “be achieved”.
 All information contained in this news release, other than statements of current and historical fact, is forward looking information.
-Forward-looking statements are subject to known and unknown risks, uncertainties and other factors that may cause the actual results, level of activity, performance or achievements of Para to be materially different from those expressed or implied by such forward-looking statements, including but not limited to those risks described in the annual information form of Para and in its public documents filed on SEDAR from time to time.
+Forward-looking statements are subject to known and unknown risks, uncertainties and other factors that may cause the actual results, level of activity, performance or achievements of Para to be materially different from those expressed or implied by such forward-looking statements, including but not limited to those risks described in Para’s public disclosure documents filed on SEDAR from time to time.
 Forward-looking statements are based on the opinions and estimates of management as of the date such statements are made.
 Although management of Para has attempted to identify important factors that could cause actual results to differ materially from those contained in forward-looking statements, there may be other factors that cause results not to be as anticipated, estimated or intended.
 There can be no assurance that such statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
 Accordingly, readers should not place undue reliance on forward-looking statements.
 Para does not undertake to update any forward-looking statements, except in accordance with applicable securities laws.
 Para’s Readers should also review the risks and uncertainties sections of Para’s annual and interim MD&As.

 On behalf of the Board of Directors